tagsysx/jGS/docs/Specification.md

-# Basic Concepts of Complex-valued Gaussian Splatting for RF
+# jGS Technical Specification

-This tutorial introduces the fundamental concepts behind jGS and how Gaussian Splatting is adapted for complex-valued RF signal processing.
+This document provides the complete technical specification for jGS (Complex-valued Gaussian Splatting for RF Signal Processing), including the mathematical model, implementation details, and theoretical foundations.

 ## Table of Contents
 1. [From Computer Graphics to RF](#from-computer-graphics-to-rf)